-Final entries and the post position draw for the 2020 Kentucky Derby will take place on Wednesday, September 2.
-The 2020 Kentucky Derby is on Saturday, September 5 at Churchill Downs.
+Final entries and the post position draw for the 2023 Kentucky Derby will take place on Monday, May 1.
+The 2023 Kentucky Derby is on Saturday, May 6 at Churchill Downs.
 Post time is approximately 6:30 Eastern time.

 Qualifying for the Kentucky Derby

 To compete in the Kentucky Derby, a horse must qualify for the race through a series of prep races called the Road to the Kentucky Derby.
 The series features races that begin for two-year-olds and extend through the sophomore season.
 The points are scaled depending on when the race is run and only the twenty horses with the most points earn a spot in the starting gate for the Run for the Roses.

 Major prep races include the Santa Anita Derby (G1) at Santa Anita, the Wood Memorial (G2) at Aqueduct, the Florida Derby (G1) at Gulfstream Park, the Arkansas Derby (G1) at Oaklawn Park, the Blue Grass Stakes (G2) at Keeneland, and the Louisiana Derby (G2) at the Fair Grounds.
 The winners of these races are always able to get a spot in the Derby, while others who finish second or third rely on points earned from other races, or horses who defect.